JivenTimsina/test/README.md

 #hello world
-this repo contains C file which prints hello world to the console
+this repo contains a C file that prints Hello World to the console